Golf Information Home

 Hybrids: are a cross between a fairway wood and a long iron, combining the best characteristics of each and mainly designed for distance control and accuracy.
 A hybrid club has a larger head and more mass than an iron, but with a head still much more compact than that of a typical wood.
 They tend to have shorter shafts than woods for the same loft, making them easier to control and more accurate (like an iron).
 The flat face and higher launch angle produces more spin in the ball allowing it to stop faster and with more accuracy.
 They also have no face bulge or roundness like fairway woods which keeps the shots simple.
 The bottoms often have runners or rails that help the club interact positively with the turf whether it is long rough, short fairway or sand.
 All other things being equal, with a hybrid club one should be able to get the ball higher and farther than with an iron with the same loft, while reducing the effects of mishits.
 For beginners, a hybrid set, where the long irons (3- and 4-irons) are replaced with utility clubs designed, may be a perfect choice.

-Choosing the right golf ball
+Choosing the right golf equipment

 Hybric Clubs vs. traditional Clubs